2qx/short-metadata-protocol/README.md

 - If a `<ticker.symbol>` record contains characters that are not capital letters, numbers, and hyphens (regular expression: `^[A-Z0-9]+[-A-Z0-9]*$`), discard the whole record.
 - If a `<ticker.symbol>` is null (`0x4c00`), discard the whole record.
 - For non-genesis record, if a `ticker` record does not have an `enumerator` record, discard the whole record.
-- If a `<uri.identifier>` is NOT an entirely lowercase, alphanumeric strings, with no whitespace or special characters other than dashes, discard the whole record.
+- If a `<uri.identifier>` is NOT entirely lowercase, alphanumeric strings, with no whitespace or special characters other than dashes, discard the whole record.
 - If a `<uri>` record has a null `value` field, discard the whole record.
 - If a non-genesis `<uri>` record uses a variable or contains a dollar sign, discard the whole record.
 - If parsing the record from PushBytes fails (if the remaining byte stack has non-zero length) discard the whole record.
-- If parsing the record does with PushBytes does not result in an empty string, discard the whole record.
+- If parsing a record (with PushBytes) does not end in an empty string, discard the whole record.
+- If a record ends prematurely while parsing a given length field, discard the whole record.

 ### Conditions that do not invalidate records: